By neildaemond, an 'any-stack' hacking grasshopper.

 The Quest Continues

 In 2012, I started blogging about Vim As My Ide.
-At that time, I was also going to try and focus on scala as it was all the rage.
-However, I didn’t like using clunky IDEs like Eclipse to develop in the java world and I didn’t have any pressing reason to continue.
-Today, I’m back on board the scala train for work purposes and I’m going to leverage some of the newfound support for scala that vim has.
+At that time, I was also going to try and focus on Scala as it was all the rage.
+However, I didn’t like using clunky IDEs like Eclipse to develop in the Java world, and I didn’t have any pressing reason to continue.
+Today, I’m back on board the Scala train for work purposes and will leverage some of the newfound support for Scala that Vim has.